tslamic/tslamic.github.io/_posts/2013-05-27-java-operators-i-thought-i-knew.md

 ---
 layout: post
-title: Java Operators I Thought I Knew
+title: "Java Operators I Thought I Knew"
-description: "I thought I know all the operators used in Java.
-Turns's out I was wrong..."
+subtitle: "I thought I knew them all.
+I was wrong."
-tags: [java, modulo, bitshift]
+author: "Tadej"
+comments: true
 ---

 Today, I stumbled upon [Java Tutorial Operators](http://docs.oracle.com/javase/tutorial/java/nutsandbolts/operators.html) page.

 I glanced the list, wondering if I know what each operator does.
 As you might have guessed from the title, I failed.
 Luckily, I failed at only two operators.

 ### The modulo operator %